Skip to main content

 Rules for Counting Significant Figures

 There are specific rules for determining the number of significant figures in a value.
-Non-zero digits are always significant, leading zeros are not significant, and trailing zeros in a decimal number are significant.
-For example, in the number 75.0, the '7' and '5' are significant, and the trailing '0' is also significant due to the decimal point.
+For example, all non-zero digits are significant, leading zeros are not significant, and trailing zeros in a decimal number are significant.
+Knowing these rules helps in identifying how precise a measurement is.

 Recommended video: